-U.S. Silica Holdings, Inc. is offering shares of offering and no public market exists for our shares e selling stockholder are off itial public offering price w 3 s is our initial public per share.
-We will list the common stock on the New York Sto ck Exchange under the sy mbol " ."
-Investing in the common stock involves r isks.
-See " Risk Facto rs " beginning on page 15.
-PRICE \$ PER SHARE Price to Public Underwriting Discounts and Commissions Proceeds to Company Proceeds to Selling Stockholder Per share \$ \$ \$ \$ Total \$ \$ \$ \$ To the extent that the underwriters sell more than shares of common stock , the underwriters have the ( option for a period of 30 days f rom the date of this truthful or complete.
-Any representation to the contrary is a criminal offense.
+U.S. Silica Holdings, Inc. is offering shares of its common offering and no public market exists for our shares.
+We anticip • shares.
+This is our i and \$ per initial public share.
+We will list the common stock on the New York Stock Exchang e under the symb ol " SLCA."
+Investing in the common stock involves risks.
+See " ' Risk Factors ' " beginning on l page 15.
+PRICE \$ PER SHARE Price to Public Disc a rwriting counts ind nissions Proceeds to Company Proceeds to Selling Stockholder Per share \$ \$ \$ \$ Total \$ \$ \$ \$ shares of common stock, the underwriters have the option for a period of 30 days from the date of this shares from the selling stockholder at the initial public offering price less the underwriting discount.